 While your insurance agent might say collision and UMPD are basically the same, you should ask about the potential rate hike you would face after a UMPD claim vs. a collision claim to fully understand the difference.

 For a step-by-step summary of what to do about insurance after a car accident, see our guide to filing an insurance claim.
 While there is a lot to consider, the big things to keep in mind after a hit and run include:

 Being victimized in a hit and run can be a nightmare.
 Your car insurance after a hit and run should be a steady and reliable source of protection.

-If you’ve been charged with committing a hit and run violation, your car insurance premium is bound to rise.
-Leaving the scene of an accident is the most expensive violation you can receive.
-On average, your premium will increase by about 48%.
-Considering most insurance companies will charge you for three to five years after a serious violation, you could end up paying a penalty of between $3,654 and $6,090 in additional premiums alone.
+If you’ve been charged with committing a hit and run violation, expect your car insurance premium to rise drastically.
+On average, your premium will increase by over 82% — making it the most expensive violation you can receive.
+Considering most insurance companies will charge you for three to five years after a serious violation, you could end up paying a penalty of an extra $1,200 per year in additional premiums alone.